drlaguna/GMSCA/README.md

      blue     brown     green       red turquoise    yellow
       186       158       130       138       261       127

-While in the original expression profile we found 160 genes in the blue module enriched by cell-type "C", in the expression profile processed to remove the effect of cell-types "A" and "B" we can see 26 = 180-160 more genes enriched by cell-type "C".
-Let's see now were they come from, i.e., what cell-type had those genes in the first network.
+In this case we can see that the expression profile processed to remove the effect of cell-types "A" and "B" has more "C" enriched genes than the original expression profiles.
+Concretelly, 180-160 = 26 more genes enriched by cell-type "C".
+Let's see now where they come from, i.e., what cell-type had those genes in the first network.

 > blue.genes = names(secondary.net$moduleColors[secondary.net$moduleColors == "blue"])